Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Introduction

+Various kinds of data are recorded through observational surveys and they can be classified into {\it time series}, {\it field}, {\it point cloud} and {\it graph} \citep{abedi2024}.
+Some mappings between aforementioned classes to make them appropriate for further analysis are known as \textit{recurrent plot} for multi-variable time series to field \citep{1987EL......4..973E,2007PhR...438..237M,2011SSPMA,chen2018recurrence}, {\it time delay embedding} \citep{takens1981detecting,packard1980geometry} and {\it state-space} \citep{2019PhRvE.100b2314M,yesilli2022topological,2023PhRvE.107c4303M} for transferring the time-series to point cloud, {\it visibility graph} \citep{lacasa2012time} and {\it correlation graph} \citep{yang2009visibility}, {\it ordinal partition graph} \citep{small2013complex,2015Chaos..25e3101M}, {\it proximity graph}, {\it cycle graph}, {\it recurrence graph} and {\it transition graph} methods for conversion time series to graphs \citep[and references therein]{campanharo2011duality,silva2021time,2019PhR...787....1Z}.
+In the preceptive of complex network analysis, any conceivable analysis should inherently focus on elucidation of the network topology encoded by various measures such as average path length, clustering coefficient and degree distribution \citep{2002RvMP...74...47A,2006PhRvL..97r8701Y,2013PhyA..392.3833R}.
+In such approach topology and geometry reveal the global and local properties of constructed complex networks, respectively.
 For our case study, i.e. PTAs, we have multi-variable time series in $(N_{\rm PTA}+1)-$dimension.
-Assuming the $N_{\rm PTA}$ is the number of observed pulsars and for each we have recorded $PTR$s time series denoted by $PTR^{(a)}(t_i)$ such that $i=1,...,M$ and $a=1,...,N_{\rm PTA}$\footnote{In practical scenario, the timestream exhibits irregularities over the time, which implies that $\Delta t_{i}\equiv|t_{i+1}-t_{i}|$ depends on the index $i$.
+Assuming the $N_{\rm PTA}$ is the number of observed pulsars and for each we have recorded $PTR$s time series denoted by $PTR^{(a)}(t_i, \hat{p}^{(a)})$ such that $i=1,...,M^{(a)}$ and $a=1,...,N_{\rm PTA}$\footnote{In practical scenario, the timestream exhibits irregularities over the time, which implies that $\Delta t_{i}\equiv|t_{i+1}-t_{i}|$ depends on the index $i$.
 This irregularity introduces certain discrepancies in data analysis.
 For the sake of generality, we will now assume that synthetic data for all pulsars are regular, possessing the same time interval \citep{Issa}.
 The term of irregularity is also referred to {\it Poisson}, {\it intermittent} and {\it Gaussian} regimes as pointed out by \cite{2022Galax..10...34R}.}.
+The $\hat{p}^{(a)}$ is the unit vector from earth to $a$th pulsar direction.
 In terms of general definition of stochastic field, we instead have multi-variable time series in $(N_{\rm PTA}+1)$-dimension as \citep{kantz2003nonlinear}: